PaperPrototype/Intro-Coding-and-Computers/Week 1 - C + CLI/Notes/english.md

 > A text based programming language that gets compiled (through a process called "compiling") into the binary instructions as a program or app.

 Compiling
-> The process of converting text into binary instructions
+> The process of converting a text based programming language into binary instructions using a Compiler.

 Clang
 > A compiler for the C family of programming languages C, C++, Objective-C, Objective-C++.
 > clang explained in detail https://www.joshwieder.net/2014/11/compiling-c-using-clang.html

+Make
+> A compiler.

 Syntax
 > A specific way of writing code so that the compiler can correctly process convert it to binary instructions (0s and 1s).

 Syntax "Sugar"
-> Ways of coding something using a shortcut.
+> A way of coding something using a shortcut.

 Functions
 > ```c